JanRland/Diabetes/README.md

 A detailed description of the data set can be found [here](https://www.sciencedirect.com/science/article/pii/S0933365719301083?via%3Dihub#bib0125).
 We split the data set into training, validation and test data set.
 In contrast to the [first analysis](https://www.sciencedirect.com/science/article/pii/S0933365719301083?via%3Dihub#bib0125) of the data set, cross-validation and upsampling techniques were applied to improve the classification performance and avoid overfitting.

 # Getting started
-The augmented data can be generated using the Preprocessing.py script in the src folder.
-The training routine is defined by the Training.py script in the src folder.
-The weights of the resulting DenseNet201 is saved in the result folder.
-In order to use
+The model used for the predictions is saved in the Diabetes.py file in the src folder.
+The training routine is described in the training.py file in the src folder.
+We compared SMOTE, Gausian noise upsampling and downsampling for data stratification.
+The left image shows the results of the 10-fold cross validation for the downsampling approach and in the right image the results for Gausian noise upsampling can be observed.

 <p float="left">